 P*i,j=Pi,j+APi,j=Pi,j+VSF∙LP/LA∙RLi,j×SIi,j/RLi,j×SIi,j (3)

 where the * denotes an anchor point being added, VSF is a vertebral scaling factor used to constrain registration deformation in the anterior-posterior direction, • denotes scalar multiplication, LP is the length of the patient’s spine, LA is the length of the average spine model, × denotes a vector cross product, and |V| denotes the length of vector V. A VSF of 30mm was chosen empirically and applied identically to all patients.
-As such, this magnitude is representative of typical intra and inter-vertebral transverse process spacing.
+As such, this magnitude is representative of typical inter-landmark spacing.
 The lengths of the spines were computed as the sum of the distances between each transverse process and its inferior neighbor, averaged across the left and right sides.
 This supplemented the vertebral scaling factor with information about the difference in the length scale of the patient’s spine and the average model.
 Figure 2 shows a CT-derived surface model of a patient’s spine, with the transverse process points, the supplemental anchor points, and the vectors used to locate one anchor point.

 Figure 2: A segment of the average, undeformed spine model with transverse process points, anchor points, and illustrations of the vectors used to locate one of the anchor points.
 Right-sided anchor points are occluded by the model.
 Note that the superior-inferior vector is the result of an average and therefore does not point to P(9,0).
 Vectors are added for illustration and are not necessarily exact in direction or magnitude.

 The registration was implemented as a thin-plate spline transformation between the two sets of points [Bookstein 1989].
 Details of the implementation are available open-source in the Visualization Toolkit (www.vtk.org).
 The thin-plate spline implementation meant that transformations, which mapped each transverse process and anchor point of the average model to its corresponding point in the patients’ sets, were smoothly interpolated.
-This allowed the entire surface of the average spine model to be deformed onto the patients’ landmark points.
+This allowed the entire surface of the average spine model to be deformed onto the patients’anatomies.

 Since bone surfaces are difficult to locate accurately in ultrasound, CT-derived surface models of the patients’ spines were instead used as a ground truth against which to compare the registration-based visualizations.
 The patients’ real anatomies can be visualized precisely from CT, whereas the inaccuracy introduced in ultrasound would make it impossible to distinguish registration error from measurement error.
 To evaluate the outcome of the registration quantitatively, the average and maximum Hausdorff distances, and the Dice similarity coefficients were computed for the registration-based visualizations versus ground truth.